AKJ95/COMP0158-DSML-Project/README.md

 - notebooks
     - `Precision_for_Infrequent_Entity_Analysis.ipynb`: Calculates the performance of MedLinker on infrequent entities.

+### Results Files
+In the `results` directory, there are multiple files containing the predictions made by different configurations of MedLinker experimented as part of this study on the test set of MedMentions ST21pv.
+The name of the files is indicative of the specific configuration used to make these predictions.

+You can process the contents of these files with notebook `Precision_for_Infrequent_Entity_Analysis.ipynb` to examine performance of the performance of the configurations overall and on infrequent entities.

 ## Running the Code
 Due to the license of UMLS (that it cannot be redistributed by me), and the large sizes of the generated dataset and models used, it is not possible to share them in this repository.
 However, the logic of the code should be clear from the source code.

+### Installing Libraries
+In order to run all aspects of the code, please ensure all libraires specified in `requirements.txt` are installed by running `pip install -r requirements.txt`.
+In addition, please also install https://github.com/chb/py-umls, which is needed to process the UMLS ontology.

+### Storage Requirements
+In order to run all aspects of the code, it is recommended that you have at least 50GB of free storage space available.
+The full UMLS knowledge base takes up around 35GB.
+And the generated dataset and models of the project will take up the remaining space (approximately).

 ## References
 During the development of this project, the following resources were consulted and adapted where appropriate: